 In my MusicRadar column honoring Roberta Flack, I thought of a new analogy for secondary dominant chords, and I figured that I should work it into a new explainer with some new graphics.
 So, if you are having trouble understanding how these chords work, read on.

-Secondary dominant chords solve a specific problem: how to make functional tonal harmony more interesting while still keeping things functionl.
-The first thing you need to know is that every major and minor key has a chord built on its fifth scale degree, the V7 chord.
+Secondary dominant chords solve a specific problem: how to make functional tonal harmony more interesting while still keeping things functional.
+The first concept you need to understand is that every major and minor key has a chord built on its fifth scale degree, the V7 chord.
 In Western tonal theory, these are the dominant chords, so named because they dominate the key: they create tension and suspense, which is released when you resolve to the tonic chord.
-The circle of fifths is useful visualization scheme for the keys and their dominant chords.
+The circle of fifths is a useful visualization scheme for the keys and their dominant chords.

 Now let’s consider the key of C major.
 It comprises the notes C, D, E, F, G, A, and B. You can combine these notes to form seven chords: C, Dm, E, F, G, Am, and B°.
 These chords sound good together in pretty much any order and any combination, but they are bland and lacking in drama.
 How can you introduce some more color into your C major harmony without throwing random notes and chords around?